What Does RANDBETWEEN Do in Excel?

-RANDBETWEEN is the excel function which can generate random numbers between two numbers.
+RANDBETWEEN is the excel formula that can generate random numbers between two numbers.
 This is a volatile function and keeps changing when any changes occur in the worksheet.

 - Bottom: What is the bottom number to generate the number?